Lyalpha/pympc/README.md

 pympc.minor_planet_check(ra, dec, epoch, search_radius, observatory=observatory)
 ```

-By default, the search will use an existing xephem catalogue matching the requested `catalogue_source` in the `pympc` cache directory.
+By default, the search will use an existing xephem catalogue matching the requested `source` in the `pympc` cache directory.
 If the file has been moved - or a custom `cat_dir` was passed to `pympc.update_catalogue()` - then the filepath can be specified.

 ```python